jedisct1/rust-jwt-simple/README.md

 | `ES256K`           | ECDSA over secp256k1 / SHA-256        |
 | `EdDSA`            | Ed25519                               |

-`jwt-simple` uses only pure Rust implementations, and can be compiled out of the box to WebAssembly/WASI.
+`jwt-simple` can be compiled out of the box to WebAssembly/WASI.
 It is fully compatible with Fastly _Compute_ service.

 Important: JWT's purpose is to verify that data has been created by a party knowing a secret key.
 It does not provide any kind of confidentiality: JWT data is simply encoded as BASE64, and is not encrypted.